 This is the last in a series of four articles explaining how to navigate the public school system for accommodations under a 504 plan.
-If you have not already done so, read part 1, part 2, and part 3 of this series first.
+You can read the other parts here: part 1, part 2, and part 3.

 A K-12 Idiopathic Hypersomnia Fact Sheet is being developed at this time.
 We hope to make it available in mid-2017 for parents and students to give to teachers, professional staff, and administrators.